-Here is a list of common mistakes that you will want to avoid using in your Instagram strategy.
+Here is a list of common mistakes you will want to avoid using in your Instagram strategy.

 - Not being consistent with your posting schedule.
 Posting sporadically is a great way to have your followers forget about you.

 - Not engaging with your followers.
 Social media sites are all about being social.
 If you want to be successful on any social media channel, you need to engage with your audience.
 Take a few minutes to respond to all comments left on your posts.
-It only takes a few seconds to respond and the time you put in will show you great results.
+It only takes a few seconds to respond, and the time you put in will show you great results.

-Another Instagram scheduling tool is Tailwind for Instagram.
+A popular Instagram scheduling tool is Tailwind for Instagram.

 Tailwind not only schedules your pins, but it also will tell what type of content you should be publishing and the best times to post on Instagram.